Dr Andrew Findlay

-He has a particular interest in all aspects oral rehabilitation and the restoration of broken-down dentitions back to full health
+He has a particular interest in all aspects of oral rehabilitation and the restoration of broken-down dentitions back to full health

 Andrew has a particular interest in the field of Dental Sleep Medicine.
 Snoring and Sleep Apnoea are very under-recognised conditions which can often carry significant health risks.
-Andrew works closely with the Respiratory Physicians and the technical Team at the University of Otago WellSleep Centre.
+Andrew works closely with the Respiratory Physicians and the technical team at the University of Otago WellSleep Centre.
 Dental devices, appropriate advice and follow-up can often be very effective strategies for managing these conditions.

-Andrew maintains his enthusiasm for dentistry and blends it with his family life and a passion for surfing, mountain-biking and all-things outdoors.
+Andrew maintains his enthusiasm for dentistry and blends it with his family life and a passion for surfing, mountain-biking, and all-things outdoors.

-Sheryne is a highly experienced, dedicated and meticulous clinician and enjoys staying abreast of the latest techniques by attending conferences, courses and local study groups.
+Sheryne is a highly experienced, dedicated and meticulous clinician and enjoys staying abreast of the latest techniques by attending conferences, courses, and local study groups.
 Her gentle touch is always appreciated by her many dedicated patients.

-We are very fortunate that Sheryne works part-time in Dr William Gaudie’s specialist periodontal practice, were she is fortunate to have the opportunity to treat patients with complex periodontal problems.
+We are very fortunate that Sheryne works part-time in Dr William Gaudie’s specialist periodontal practice, where she is fortunate to have the opportunity to treat patients with complex periodontal problems.
 It makes it possible to develop her skills and experience in a specialist environment.